 Is a two-night voucher and an apology enough compensation for what happened to the Desroches?
 They don’t think so.

 I’m not sure.
 Did they get the “all inclusive” vacation they hoped for?
 Without a question, no. There were many service lapses.
 Should Sandals have to offer them a new vacation?
 I’ve seen do-overs in the past, but they’re rare.

-If I bring this case to Sandals’ attention, it might result in a few extra days’ compensation.
+If my advocacy team and I bring this case to Sandals’ attention, it might result in a few extra days’ compensation.
 But something tells me the root of the service problems that led to this complaint will remain unaddressed.